therealPaulPlay/PlaySocketJS/README.md

 ### Methods

-- `init()`: Initialize the WebSocket connection – Returns Promise (async) which resolves with the client's id
+- `init()`: Initialize the WebSocket connection – Returns Promise (async) which resolves with the client's ID
-- `createRoom(initialStorage?: object, maxSize?: number)`: Create a new room and become host – Returns Promise (async) which resolves with the room id (matches the creator's id)
+- `createRoom(initialStorage?: object, maxSize?: number)`: Create a new room and become host – Returns Promise (async) which resolves with the room ID (matches the creator's ID)
 - `joinRoom(hostId: string)`: Join an existing room – Returns Promise (async)
 - `destroy()`: Use this to leave a room and close the connection
 - `updateStorage(key: string, type: 'set' | 'array-add' | 'array-add-unique' | 'array-remove-matching' | 'array-update-matching', value: any, updateValue?: any)`: Update the shared storage.
 Safely update arrays in storage by adding, removing, or updating items.
 UpdateValue is only required for the 'array-update-matching' operation type